-form of contextualized learning.
-Experiential learning through internships as part of the college's priority helps students move from certificate or degree completion to the workplace as quickly and effectively as possible.
-These initiatives are funded by a federal grant to the Central California Community Colleges Committed to Change (C6) consortium, which is comprised of 11 community colleges from the Central Valley Higher Education Consortium.
-The U.S. Department of Labor and Department of Education grant, focuses on two components: the Workforce Initiative and College Readiness.
-The 2014 C6 Consortium Narrative outlines how Bakersfield College faculty and officials have worked to create "accelerated, intensive programs of study so students can earn a degree or credential of value in a reasonable amount of time, enabling them to enter the workforce of critical industries with growing occupational demand."
+In addition to expanding the various Career and Technical Education programs, Bakersfield College has recognized the need to embed basic skills development within the Career and Technical Education curriculum in the form of contextualized learning.
+Experiential learning through internships helps students move from certificate or degree completion to the workplace as quickly and effectively as possible.
+These initiatives are funded by a federal grant to the Central California Community Colleges Committed to Change Consortium, which is comprised of 11 community colleges from the Central Valley Higher Education Consortium.
+The U.S. Department of Labor and Department of Education grant focuses on two components: the Workforce Initiative and College Readiness.
+The 2014 Central California Community Colleges Committed to Change Consortium narrative outlines how Bakersfield College faculty and officials have worked to create "accelerated, intensive programs of study so students can earn a degree or credential of value in a reasonable amount of time, enabling them to enter the workforce of critical industries with growing occupational demand."
 The project aims to serve 3,069 students.

-The geographically large San Joaquin valley "presents challenges in delivering services to the potential target population of trainees as well as providing a large enough scope of employment opportunities in a given geographic area."
-The targeted industries/certificates of the C6 grant are:
+The geographically large San Joaquin Valley "presents challenges in delivering services to the potential target population of trainees as well as providing a large enough scope of employment opportunities in a given geographic area."
+The targeted industries/certificates of the Central California Community Colleges Committed to Change grant are: